yukkuriofuton/CreateEnchantmentIndustry/MODPACK-README.md

 * `create_enchantment_industry:blaze_enchanter/enchanting` contains all enchantments exclusive to Blaze Enchanter Super enchanting, which includes `minecraft:treasure` and excludes `minecraft:cures`.
 (Curse enchantments are still available when Blaze Forger is cursed)

 ## Recipe
+###  Printing
-* `Printing` of Printer supports custom printing recipe.
-It is the same format as the recipe of Create, with type `create_dragons_plus:grinding`
+`Printing` of Printer supports custom printing recipe.
+It is the same format as the recipe of Create, with type `create_dragons_plus:grinding`.
+Template item is in 2nd position of input, printing material item is in 1st position of input.
+### Grinding
-* `Grinding` of Mechanical Grindstone supports custom grinding recipe.
-It is the same format as the recipe of Create, with type `create_dragons_plus:printing`
+`Grinding` of Mechanical Grindstone supports custom grinding recipe.
+It is the same format as the recipe of Create, with type `create_dragons_plus:printing`.
+Grinding can have fluid as input.
+If recipe has fluid as input, corresponding fluid in Grindstone Drain will be consumed.

 ## Data Maps
 ### Item